how to change the tesla backup sound

 Tesla does give you the ability to turn the reversing sounds off temporarily.
 On the Model Y, for example, you can “Pause” the Pedestrian Warning System if necessary and when no other persons or moving vehicles are nearby.

-To turn off the backup and low-speed movement sound, head to Controls > Safety > Pedestrian Warning > Pause on the central touch screen.
-When you do, this symbol will be displayed on the central infotainment touchscreen.
+To temporarily disable the backup and slow-speed movement sounds, navigate to Controls > Safety > Pedestrian Warning > Pause on the central touchscreen.
+Doing so will display a symbol on the central infotainment touchscreen.

 pedestrian warning sound symbol